 Long term plan - This identifies the genres and poetry types that teachers will teach every term.
 Medium term plan - This identifies the main teaching objectives for each half term taken from the progression of skills document.
+Medium term plans are completed at the end of every half term in preparation for the next half term.
+On the weekly plan, teachers identify spellings, SPAG and writing objectives for each week including differentiation and support.

-Weekly plan - This identifies the specific learning objectives for each lesson, which are recorded on the weekly English planning sheets.
-This includes planned differentiated activities, SPAG and interventions to suit the range of abilities in the class.
+Short Term Planning - This identifies the specific learning objectives for each lesson, which are recorded on the weekly English planning sheets.
+Teachers are expected to annotate medium term plans daily to respond to successes in lessons and to pick up on any misconceptions or areas which the children need to improve on.